ajay-gandhi/sage/docs/developing.md

              is just an instance of the `GoogleTTS` object; see [the google-tts module](https://github.com/ajay-gandhi/google-tts)
              for documentation.
+* `config`:  A copy of the configuration object.
+This contains the user's preferences.
+Additionally, you can store your own properties in this config (permanently) by running `./app.js --add-config`.

-Using these two parameters, you can write code that, for example, contacts a weather API and reads today's forecast.
+Using these three parameters, you can write code that, for example, contacts a weather API and reads today's forecast.

 ## Finishing Up